Etna: the fiery giant of Sicily

 1. A living and spectacular volcano

-2. Unique and strikingly contrasting landscapes
+2. Unique and strongly contrasting landscapes

-In just a few kilometers, one moves:
+In just a few kilometers you move from:

-- from forests and vineyards on the slopes
+- forests and vineyards on the slopes

 - to fields of black lava